Asana/node-asana-phrase/README.md

 ```

 If you want to customize the generated phrases (or create ones with a larger
-bit space, up to 53 bits), you can very easily add your own word generators.
+bit space), you can very easily add your own word generators.
 There are two predefined types of word generator: `Dictionary` and `NumberRange`,
 which you can plug into the `Factory` to make your own combinations.
 You can
 also access the dictionaries that comprise the default phrase factory so you